jinghaoyong/nextjs-ecommerce-crystal/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 -- tasks
-= base on the youtube info given, do all the steps mentioned using cursor (faster) = see what if want to linked with live stripe, is it needed with company registered number etc = make producst and about us right side
+= ✅base on the youtube info given, do all the steps mentioned using cursor (faster) = ✅see what if want to linked with live stripe, is it needed with company registered number etc = ✅make producst and about us right side
+= register malaysia enterprise site:nextjs-ecommerce-crystal.vercel.app